-Big Data in Ecommerce: 5 Remarkable Use Cases
+Big Data Applications in the Ecommerce Industry: 5 Remarkable Use Cases

 Every day, we send 294 billion emails, 500 million tweets, and 65 billion messages over WhatsApp.
 What can ecommerce organizations do with that rising sea of information?
 We have some answers.